Dec. 7, 2007

 Vikar’s audience at a beach house includes many soon-to-be-famous real-life Hollywood characters.
 John Milius, future co-writer of “Apocalypse Now,” befriends Vikar.
 Robert De Niro, future star of “Taxi Driver,” takes a hairstyle cue from Vikar.
 Margot Kidder, Brian De Palma, Ryan O’Neal, Ali MacGraw and others make cameo appearances.

 One of the pleasures of the book is how deftly Erickson weaves Vikar through fact and fiction, capturing the craziness and adrenaline of Hollywood in its so-called “golden age” when mavericks such as Milius, Francis Ford Coppola, Martin Scorsese, Dennis Hopper and Peter Fonda were subverting the studio system.

-Any cinema geek is going to love this book because Erickson, a film critic, is passionate about both the history of cinema and the mystery of cinema, but his story is bigger than that.
+Any cinema geek is going to love this book because Erickson, a film critic, is passionate about both the history of cinema and the mystery of cinema.
+The story, however, is bigger than Hollywood.
 “Cinema is metaphor,” a Spanish revolutionary explains to Vikar, “and this is one of the things cinema has in common with politics, which is often metaphor as well.”